Guidance

 Why the committee made the recommendations

-No relevant evidence was identified and so the committee made the recommendations based on their knowledge and experience, and also made a research recommendation about how to start antenatal care.
+No relevant evidence was identified and so the committee made the recommendations based on their knowledge and experience, and also made a recommendation for research about how to start antenatal care.
 The committee discussed the ways in which women should be able to access antenatal care, but agreed that the configuration details would depend on local arrangements.

 The committee agreed that antenatal service planning should take into account women's needs and circumstances, and should not discriminate against, for example, a limited ability to use and access online services, limited skills in English language or in literacy, or not being registered with a GP surgery.
 The committee were aware that for some women in vulnerable situations or with limited English language skills, there may be a delay in accessing and starting antenatal care.